 Josh Spear is a composer-performer making work in the fertile cracks between genres and artistic disciplines.

-Josh is an Artist Research Fellow at Norwegian Academy of Music in Oslo.
+Josh is an Artistic Research Fellow at Norwegian Academy of Music in Oslo.
 He read Music at the University of Manchester and then studied composition at Trinity Laban Conservatoire of Music and Dance at postgraduate level where Edward Jessen and Deirdre Gribbin taught him.

 Josh uses a variety of media to make work ranging from the Orchestra, his own face, live video, toys, or sport and takes influence from a variety of makers of dance, film, theatre, and literature.